DanielSherlock/CryptoLib/README.md

 Daniel's little collection of cryptographic and cryptanalytic tools he's written in Python

+Currently rewriting it from the ground up *(-ish)*, so that it is far easier to use, and far less convoluted to add to.

+**Current Status:** *pre-alpha*

+**Current Features:**
+ - Simple Monoalphabetic Substitution
+ - Caesar Shift
+ - Atbash
+ - Keyword Substitution

-Comprised of an old file, called PyCryptoDS.py, which is juat an unorganised list of functions.
+Still contains some old files, such as PyCryptoDS.py, which is just an unorganised list of functions.

-Currently working on making a nicer version.